 The 3-Series redeems itself in front, where there's plenty of space for a wide range of body types.
 Whether standard or Sport seats, the 3-Series boasts plenty of flexibility for long legs, including extendable thigh support and plentiful side bolstering.
 Sport seats just up the ante on all of the above.

 Trunk space is impressive, even though the trunk opening can be a bit small for fitting larger or longer items.
 As with some other premium models, you can move your foot under the rear bumper to pop the trunk when your hands are full, if you have the keyfob in your pocket.

 In any of the 2013 3-Series models, ride quality is superb.
-While the base 328i setup is definitely the most isolated, thanks mainly to its slightly higher-profile tires, you don’t sacrifice all that much in going with one of the sportier tire and wheel combinations.
+Base 328i cars ride on tires with a taller sidewall, which means the ride is a little more compliant.
+Moving up to bigger wheels doesn't necessarily spoil the ride, which is uncommonly good for a car that runs on standard run-flat tires.
 That can't be said of most of this model's rivals, which can get pretty harsh with their top-performing (or showiest) setups.